Alesa-Wittlief/wander-gate-analytics-mockup/README.md

 The easiest and cheapest option to build the first iteration of this app were to focus on 5 airports - DIA, ORD, ATL, LAX, SEA.
 When a traveler checks in early or is delayed and shows a wait-time of 60+ minutes, the first prompt pops up.
 The traveler is prompted to enter their gate #, then options to dine, rest, etc pop up with approximate 'walk to' times.
 No tracking with maps will be applied at this time.

 Measurements of success: Would like to see an adoption rate of 40%.
 See mockup dashboard.

+UPDATE: The easiest option ended up not being the favored method of deployment as the measurements for success were much harder to obtain and less trust worthy than a middle approach that addresses the need for success measurements of app.
+While maintaining privacy for users, I decided to deploy an opt-in feature that tracks the flight information for single-use opt-in.
+The user checks in for the flight, enters flight #, and with permissions allows Wander to track the flight and gate # with the sole purpose of offering entertainment/food options should the user encounter wait time at the gate of more than 60 minutes.

+The new mockup dashboard shows an adoption rate of 60% - highly successful as the goal was 40%.

 # Built With
 - **Language:** SQLite and HTML